 Because experiential learning is one of the most effective means to develop professionally, an internship is required of all candidates seeking a state license in education.
 Jesus modeled with His disciples the value of a mentoring relationship.
 Following His example, both a university instructor and an on-site supervisor will mentor the intern through this 16-week internship.

-There are 4 Discussions throughout the course.
 Discussions are collaborative learning experiences.
-Therefore, the purpose of Discussions is to generate interaction among candidates in regards to relevant current course topics.
+Therefore, the candidate will complete 4 Discussions in the course.
 The candidate is required to post 1 thread of 400–500 words.
 The candidate must post 2 substantive replies of 200–250 words.

 Intern Information Assignment

-The candidate will complete an information form available in the course and submit it along with a scanned copy of his/her onsite supervisor’s license in school administration.
+The candidate will complete an information form available in the course and submit it along with a .pdf of his/her practicum hourly log from Livetext and a scanned copy of his/her onsite supervisor’s license in school administration.
 Those interning in a private school will also scan and submit a copy of the school’s accreditation certificate.

-Candidates who are interested in a teaching or advanced state license must complete a Virginia Department of Education approved program.
-To be eligible for verification forms for other states, the licensure office must verify that candidates have completed one of our approved licensure programs.
+The candidate who are interested in a teaching or advanced state license must complete a Virginia Department of Education approved program.
+To be eligible for verification forms for other states, the licensure office must verify that the candidate have completed one of our approved licensure programs.
 Programs that lead to licensure will involve coursework, licensure tests, and student teaching or internship.
 One specific way to ensure all candidates meet these requirements is the development of the Portfolio in LiveText.
-During this course, you will build a portfolio within LiveText.
+During this course, the candidate will build a portfolio within LiveText.
 The organization of the portfolio is to follow the template provided on the LiveText Dashboard.